Name: Eddie Dillon

 Meet the Rider

-My Cycling started about 8-9 years ago just to keep fit then it moved to sportives like the meath heritage 160.
-I found it easy so then I went off to the Wicklow 200.
-After the second time I found it easy.
-The first time I was 118+ kg, I realised then I was able to do this with ease so I was looking online at doing bigger events and I came across the Race Around Ireland videos and Audax videos, I remember very clearly to this day thinking these guys are completely bonkers and thought how is this possible, I spent days looking into this online, I was hooked, for a long time without realising it I was saying in front of the computer many swear words, I remember watching the Joe Barr videos thinking Holy £$%%, then seen adventure races like the Transatlantic way owned by Adrian O'Sullivan.
+My Cycling started about 8-9 years ago just to keep fit then it moved to sportives like the Meath heritage 160.
+I found it easy so then I went off to the Wicklow 200 after the second time I found it easy, the first time I was 118+ kg, I realised then I was able to do this with ease so I was looking online at doing bigger events and I came across the Race Around Ireland videos and Audax videos, I remember very clearly to this day thinking these guys are completely bonkers and thought how is this possible, I spent days looking into this online, I was hooked, for a long time without realising it I was saying in front of the computer many swear words, I remember watching the Joe Barr videos thinking Holy £$%%, then seen adventure races like the Transatlantic way owned by Adrian O'Sullivan, who rode The Joe Barr 500 in 2019.
 I did that one and remember thinking what an evil person it would have been to create this ride, but a year on I can’t wait to go do it again it was an epic adventure and learned a lot.

 The first ultra race event I wanted to do was the Ultra Challenge but I knew I needed to build up the distance so I joined the Audax Ireland events starting with a few door to door events getting me from 300 to 1000 in a few months, the rest is history but every now and then I have to remind myself I was that 36 year old man barely able to walk up a few flight of stairs without getting out of breath because I used to smoke 30-40 a day and did very little exercise to where I am now, to this day I still find it hard to believe I am where I am and the people who took me there I owe so much gratitude to that I know in this life I will never be able to repay.
 I am dedicating this race to My Gillian, my two daughters and my grandson, all the families of the crew that have supported me, my brothers Martin, Johnny, Liam and Michael, cousin Ian Hutchinson and Uncle Tony, Joe McGuiness, Liam kenny, Paul Newman, Danny McHugh, Derek Kehoe, Aiden Caulfield, Mick Fallon, Dominic Tierney, Aiden Fitton, the staff and management of One Escape Gym in Smithfield Dublin and all the boys & girls in Audax Ireland.
 This one's for you guys.